Apply for the SHRM-CP or SHRM-SCP exam today! Applicants now have the option to test from home.

 Find answers to your COVID-19 vaccine questions here.
 We've compiled the latest news, policies and guides on vaccines and the workplace.

 Members can get help with HR questions via phone, chat or email.

-Communicable diseases like coronavirus and the respiratory illness it causes, COVID-19, can bring a busy workforce to a standstill.
+The coronavirus pandemic has changed the way we work and manage employees.
 Look below for the latest news and updates, as well as critical member-only resources.
-In addition, here is key information to help you to work your way through the pandemic:
+In addition, here is related information to help you to work your way through the pandemic:

 Get more critical resources like this with SHRM membership.

 Following the CDC announcement that an outbreak of coronavirus in the U.S. is inevitable, SHRM (Society for Human Resource Management) released the following statement:

 "As more cases of COVID-19 continue to spread around the world and within the U.S., employers must take the necessary precautions to prevent the spread of this virus within the workplace.
 To preempt this potential danger, employers should ensure business continuity plans take into account and prepare for biological threats.
 SHRM recommends employers consider the following preventive measures: Actively encourage sick employees to stay home, send symptomatic employees home until they are able to return to work safely, and require employees returning from high-risk areas to telework during the incubation period.
 As with any widespread virus, bacterium or other biological threat, employers should take care to protect their workers and their future business operations.
 We will continue to monitor the COVID-19 outbreak closely, following guidance from the World Health Organization, the UAE National Emergency Crisis and Disasters Management Authority, India's national health agency, and the U.S. Centers for Disease Control and Prevention.
 By following these important precautions and by planning ahead, we can help contain and prevent the spread of coronavirus."